 Elma was raised on Waiben (Thursday Island) in the Torres Strait.
 Her clan is from the North Western and Central Islands of the Torres Strait.

-Her many choreographic credits include Bupau Ipikazil and Bupau Mabigal (NAISDA, 1994) Malu (Bibir dance company, 1998), the Torres Strait Island element of the Sydney Olympics Opening Ceremony (2000), Emeret Lu (Bangarra, True Stories, 2007; named Best New Work in 2007 Dance Australia Critic’s Survey) and About (Bangarra, Belong, 2011).
+Her many choreographic credits include Bupau Ipikazil and Bupau Mabigal (NAISDA Dance College, 1994) Malu (Bibir Dance Company, 1998), the Torres Strait Islander element of the Sydney 2000 Olympics Opening Ceremony, and Emeret Lu (2007) and About (2011) with Bangarra Dance Theatre.

 Elma’s film credits include Oscar and Lucinda, Reef Dreaming, Farscape, Spear and the ABC radio broadcast Not Your Mob Next Door.

-In 2007 Elma won a Deadly Award for Dancer of the Year and in 2008 performed the title role in Mathinna.
+In 2007, Elma won a Deadly Award for Dancer of the Year and in 2008 performed the title role in Mathinna.
 In 2013, she was invited to undertake a Visiting Fellowship with the Australian National University.
 In 2015 she was one of five artists who took part in Unsettled, an exhibition at the National Museum of Australia.
-In 2016 Elma played the title role of Nyapanyapa Yunupingu in Stephen Page's Nyapanyapa, part of Bangarra's triple bill OUR land people stories.
+In 2016 Elma played the title role of Nyapanyapa Yunupingu in Stephen Page's Nyapanyapa.
+In 2019, Elma was recognised for her immense contribution to the artistic and cultural community with a prestigious NAIDOC Award for Artist of the Year.